 Among the more extreme examples of surgical errors include implements being left inside the patient or the wrong area being operated on.

-Clinical negligence claims with Sheldon Davidson Solicitors
+Medical negligence claims with Sheldon Davidson Solicitors

 If you feel that errors made during your surgery have caused you to suffer through no fault of your own, it is worth speaking to Sheldon Davidson Solicitors to ask about the possibility of a compensation claim.